maum-ai/wavegrad2/README.md

 ## Note
 Since this repo is unofficial implementation and WaveGrad2 paper did not provided several details, slight difference between paper could be exist.
-- Normal LSTM without ZoneOut is applied
+- Normal LSTM without ZoneOut is applied for encoder.
 - etc.

 ## Author